 What can be gained from the results generated from CRA?
 First of all, any conclusions must be tempered by the set of interviewees themselves.
-There were many producers and ex-studio executives who have become producers, so it is not surprising that the compiled data indicates the importance of producers in results.
+There were many producers and exstudio executives who have become producers, so it is not surprising that the compiled data indicates the importance of producers in results.
 In reviewing the results, the influence of the word "producer" is usually fairly important because it is usually in the top five to seven influential words.
 The word "studio" generally has a small influence value when individual respondents' responses were reviewed, yet both "producer" and "studio" are very meaningful when all interviewees' responses are compiled.
 The word "actor" was not nearly as significant.

-The bottom line of the data is that for movie deals to be completed, most of the respondents indicated that there really is nothing that compares to a studio production, and that can only happen by a producer.
+The data indicate unequivocally that for movie deals to be completed, especially for a studio production, the producer reigns supreme.
 A studio production is a kind of Holy Grail to movie business participants.
-Independent movies are fine, but they do not seem to have the same desirability or legitimacy as a studio production has.
-The analogy may be baseball, where independent films are like the minor leagues and studio-based films are like the major leagues.
+Independent movies are fine, but they do not seem to have the same desirability or legitimacy that a studio production has.
+This is analogous to baseball, where independent films are like the minor leagues and studio-based films are the major leagues.
 Although many of the interviewees have credits from independent films, the interviewees almost universally believe that they have not really made it professionally until they have a credit from a studio-produced movie.
-In this regard, so many individuals depend on the producer to drive the process.
-A well-known actor or an excellent script may play a large part in having a studio having an interest in the project, but it is the producer who is the engineer that drives the movie train to its final destination - the deal.
+A well-known actor or an excellent script may play a large part in a studio having an interest in the project, but it is the producer who is the engineer that drives the train to its final destination - the movie deal.